pdkaizer/pdk-eleventy/src/site/posts/design-inspiration.md

 title: Veerle Pieters georgeous new version of her blog
 date: 2019-03-15
 tag: inspiration, design, design-inspiration
 summary: Veerle Pieters has been a favorite designer of mine for many years.
-In this recent post she talks about how the latest version of her georgeous blog came to life.
+In this recent post she talks about how the latest version of her georgeous blog came to life
-header-image: veerles-blog-hero-header.png
+headerImage: veerles-blog-hero-header.png
 ---

 Veerle Pieters has been a favorite designer of mine for many years.
 In this recent post she talks about how the latest version of her georgeous blog came to life.